-Liver Disease can be in an Acute of Chronic disease.
+It has many important roles in our health including the metabolism of nutrients, storage and activation of vitamins and minerals, filtering the blood, removal of drugs and hormones, synthesis and excretion of bile.
+Liver Disease can be an Acute or Chronic disease.
 Acute disease may result from viral infections, alcohol, drugs or poison.
 Chronic disease may occur when there is significant damage to the liver from alcohol, drugs, infections, autoimmune diseases (eg Primary Biliary Cirrosis), metabolic disorders (eg Haemachromatosis), biliary obstructions, vascular disorders, or a fatty liver.